DePauw University Delta Zeta discrimination controversy: DePauw University

-In response to the controversy, Delta's six remaining active members issued a statement alleging that their chapter had been misrepresented in the original article in The New York Times.
+In response to the controversy, Delta chapter's six remaining active members issued a statement alleging that their chapter had been misrepresented in the original article in The New York Times.
 They claimed that one of their current members had offered an opposing viewpoint to Sam Dillon, the reporter who wrote the story, but that her comments were not used.
 They went on to deny the allegations that "race, weight, and academic majors were used as criteria in the membership review process".

 Concern was expressed by other students that at a meeting held February 2, 2007, an educational leadership consultant from Delta Zeta national stated, "Image, I'm not going to lie to you, is a huge part of it."

-Since the reorganization and before the national publicity, 8 of 11 freshman women who received invitations to join Delta Zeta during formal recruitment chose not to become members.
+Since the reorganization and before the national publicity, eight of eleven freshman women who received invitations to join Delta Zeta during formal recruitment chose not to become members.
 One said, "We all got together and talked about it and tried to have an open mind.
 But all of us were really against what they did, and we didn't want to be associated with it."